icerpc/icerpc-docs/pages/docs/slice/encoding/collection-types-slice2.md

 _Example: sequence of int32?_

-A sequence of `int32?` with value 5, no-value, 2, no-value is encoded as:
+A sequence of `int32?` with values 5, no-value, 2 and no-value is encoded as:
 ```
 0x10:                4 elements (varuint62 on 1 byte)
 0b00000101:          bit sequence with positions 0 and 2 set